South Windsor High School

 South Windsor High School is located in South Windsor, Connecticut.
 It currently serves grades 9-12 with approximately 1,364 students and a 13:1 student-teacher ratio.
 It is the only high school in South Windsor, but also admits students from Hartford through the Open Choice Program.
 The school offers a variety of courses spanning departments such as mathematics, science, social studies, language arts, foreign languages, music, art, and technology.
-The school also offers over 80 options for extracurricular activities and 30 options for afterschool athletics.
+The school also offers over 80 options for extracurricular activities and 30 options for after school athletics.